 Primary vs. secondary zones

 A DNS zone is a distinct portion or administrative space in the DNS domain name space that is hosted by a DNS server.
-DNS zones allow the DNS name space to be divided up for adminstration and for redundancy.
+DNS zones allow the DNS name space to be divided up for administration and for redundancy.
 The DNS server can be authoritative for multiple DNS zones.

 All of the information for a zone is stored in a DNS zone file, which contains the DNS database records for all of the names within that zone.
 These records contain the mapping between an IP address and a DNS name.
 DNS Zone files must always start with a Start of Authority (SOA) record, which contains important administrative information about that zone and about other DNS records.